The Monster's Christmas

 The Monster's Christmas is a 1981 New Zealand Christmas fantasy television film produced by Television New Zealand.

 The movie tells the tale of a young girl who is approached by a monster from one of her storybooks to help him and other monsters regain their voices that have been stolen by a wicked witch.
 According to distributor Gibson Group, it was "deliberately written and planned as a location film, it incorporates many of New Zealand’s beautiful scenic spots".
 A region 1 DVD was released in 2004.
+On 23 December 2022, Rifftrax released a commentary on the film.